-Second, the central question for executives during early integration is how to clearly define each individual's role within the integrated organization in order to maximize their unit's performance and, perhaps more importantly, to resolve their uncertainty and anxiety surrounding the acquisition (Seo & Hill, 2005).
-Failure to resolve uncertainties throughout the organization quickly following an acquisition can foster resistance, reduce morale, and increase turnover (Larsson & Finkelstein, 1999), making it incumbent upon executives to immediately attend to this challenge in the here and now.
-Relatedly, executives' concern with the here and now will help them remain focused on understanding their business units in the present rather than hastily make changes that may undermine the entire acquisition (Ghoshal & Bartlett, 1996).
+Second, the central question for executives during early integration is how to clearly define each individual's role within the integrated organization to maximize their unit's performance and, perhaps more important, to resolve their uncertainty and anxiety surrounding the acquisition (Seo & Hill, 2005).
+Failure to quickly resolve uncertainties throughout the organization following an acquisition can foster resistance, reduce morale, and increase turnover (Larsson & Finkelstein, 1999), making it incumbent on executives to immediately attend to this challenge in the here and now.
+Relatedly, executives' concern with the here and now will help them remain focused on understanding their business units in the present, rather than hastily making changes that may undermine the entire acquisition (Ghoshal & Bartlett, 1996).

-Although occasional shifts to high-level construals are necessary at this stage (e.g., to plan big picture structural changes that properly capitalize on individual capabilities; Mirvis & Marks, 1992), predominantly adopting a high-level construal would lead executives to focus too heavily on global solutions for the overall organization rather than idiosyncratic ones required at the unit-level for effective early integration.
-This is likely to lead to hasty changes that fail to consider each unit's needs in isolation and alienate employees (Birkinshaw et al., 2000; Larsson & Lubatkin, 2001) and lead to a misunderstanding of the capabilities and value of each business unit (Ghoshal & Bartlett, 1996).
-Executives overly relying on a high-level construal early in the post-acquisition stage are "putting the cart before the horse," so to speak, as swift actions tailored towards higher-level, long-term firm goals fail to resolve employee uncertainty and foster sufficient understanding of units and employees at the micro-level.
+Although occasional shifts to high-level construals are necessary at this stage (e.g., to plan big-picture structural changes that properly capitalize on individual capabilities; Mirvis & Marks, 1992), predominantly adopting a high-level construal will lead executives to focus too heavily on global solutions for the overall organization, rather than idiosyncratic ones required at the unit level for effective early integration.
+This is likely to lead to hasty changes that fail to consider each unit's needs in isolation and alienate employees (Birkinshaw et al., 2000; Larsson & Lubatkin, 2001), and also to lead to a misunderstanding of the capabilities and value of each business unit (Ghoshal & Bartlett, 1996).
+Executives overly relying on a high-level construal early in the postacquisition stage are putting the cart before the horse, so to speak, since swift actions tailored toward higher-level, long-term firm goals fail to resolve employee uncertainty and foster sufficient understanding of units and employees at the micro level.

-Proposition 7: To effectively manage the early parts of the post-acquisition stage, executives must a) primarily adopt a low-level construal, and b) occasionally shift to a high-level construal.
+Proposition 7: To effectively manage the early parts of the postacquisition stage, executives must (a) primarily adopt a low-level construal and (b) occasionally shift to a high-level construal.

-As executives progress through the post-acquisition stage, their focus must broaden to give greater consideration to the longer-term goals underlying the acquisition.
-During this transition, executives' construal flexibility takes on greater importance in order to meet the need for more frequent shifts between a low-level and a high-level construal and facilitate this broader organizational thinking (see Figure 1, Panel 2).
-Doing so allows executives to both consider the desired long-term prospects of the acquisition as well as understand the specific, short-term needs of individual units and employees in order to maximize their capabilities (Schweizer, 2005).
-This is necessary, in particular, during the middle of the post-acquisition stage, because many early concerns associated with individual units and employees persist and still require executive attention (Birkinshaw et al., 2000).
-As such, executives who have the flexibility to make frequent construal shifts are able to make decisions tailored towards individual business units (via shifts to a low-level construal) while still contextualizing those decisions within the overall, long-term goals of the organization (via shifts to a high-level construal) and are ultimately better-suited to effectively manage the mid-post-acquisition stage.
+As executives progress through the postacquisition stage, their focus must broaden to give greater consideration to the longer-term goals underlying the acquisition.
+During this transition, executives' construal flexibility takes on greater importance to meet the need for more frequent shifts between a low-level and a highlevel construal and to facilitate this broader organizational thinking (see Figure 1, Panel 2).
+Doing so allows executives both to consider the desired long-term prospects of the acquisition and to understand the specific, short-term needs of individual units and employees in order to maximize their capabilities (Schweizer, 2005).
+This is necessary, in particular, during the middle of the postacquisition stage, because many early concerns associated with individual units and employees persist and still require executive attention (Birkinshaw et al., 2000).
+As such, executives who have the flexibility to make frequent construal shifts are able to make decisions tailored toward individual business units (via shifts to a low-level construal) while still contextualizing those decisions within the overall, long-term goals of the organization (via shifts to a high-level construal) and are ultimately better suited to effectively manage the mid postacquisition stage.

-Proposition 8: To effectively manage the middle parts of the post-acquisition stage, executives must a) regularly adopt both high- and low-level construals, and b) make frequent shifts between high- and low-level construals.
+Proposition 8: To effectively manage the middle parts of the postacquisition stage, executives must (a) regularly adopt both high- and low-level construals and (b) make frequent shifts between high- and low-level construals.